-- FPOSHOR: interface routine managing lagged part of horizontal interpolations. - FPOSHORLAG: interface routine managing lagged part of horizontal interpolations: second part. - FPCLIPHY: writes the output climatology in the post-processing buffers and initializes a logical climatological mask. - FPNILPHY: computes the physical fields which cannot be directly interpolated but need auxiliary computation or need to be set-up by a straight value. - FPINTDYN: interface for horizontal interpolations, for fields coming from the dynamics. - FPINTPHY: interface for horizontal interpolations, for fields coming from the physics. - FPSAMPL: horizontal sampling, when interpolation points are on the input grid. - FPINT4: 4 points horizontal interpolations; also used for some multi-linear interpolations. - FPINT4X: 4 points horizontal interpolations, with possibility to take account of missing values (less than 4 points may be used in this case). - FPINT12: 12 points horizontal interpolations; also used for some multi-linear interpolations. - $\bullet\,$ $\mathbf{FPAVG} :$ FULL-POS interpolation based on average over the FULL-POS halo. - FPNEAR: interpolate field for FULL-POS using the nearest point in the FULL-POS halo. - FPCORDYN (resp.
-FPCORPHY): corrects dynamical (resp. physical) fields after the horizontal interpolations which may create overshoots, or to recover the requested fields. - FPHOR12: corrections after 12-points horizontal interpolations, for example to prevent overshoots. - FPGEO: transforms the post-processed fields into the output geometry.
+- FPOSHOR and FPOSHORPHY: interface routine managing lagged part of horizontal interpolations. - FPOSHORLAG and FPOSHORLAGPHY: interface routine managing lagged part of horizontal interpolations: second part. - FPCLIPHY: writes the output climatology in the post-processing buffers and initialises a logical climatological mask. - FPNILPHY: computes the physical fields which cannot be directly interpolated but need auxiliary computation or need to be set-up by a straight value. - FPINTDYN: interface for horizontal interpolations, for fields coming from the dynamics. - FPINTPHY: interface for horizontal interpolations, for fields coming from the physics. - FPSAMPL: horizontal sampling, when interpolation points are on the input grid. - FPINT4: 4 points horizontal interpolations; also used for some multi-linear interpolations. - FPINT4X: 4 points horizontal interpolations, with possibility to take account of missing values (less than 4 points may be used in this case). - FPINT12: 12 points horizontal interpolations; also used for some multi-linear interpolations. - FPAVG: FULL-POS interpolation based on average over the FULL-POS halo. - FPNEAR: interpolate field for FULL-POS using the nearest point in the FULL-POS halo. - FPCORDYN (resp.
+FPCORPHY): corrects dynamical (resp. physical) fields after the horizontal interpolations which may create overshoots, or to recover the requested fields. - FPHOR12: corrections after 12-points horizontal interpolations, for example to prevent overshoots. - FPGEO and FPGEOPHY: transforms the post-processed fields into the output geometry. - CVLANISO: makes a transformation for surface orography in order to have the horizontal gradient (departure data are standard deviation, anisotropy coefficient and direction of the principal axis).

-6.3.5 Printings and norms.
+6.3.6 Printings and norms.

-- FPSPNORMS: compute and print norms of spectral post-processed fields. - FPGPNORMS: compute and print norms of grid-point post-processed fields.
+- FPSPNORMS: compute and print norms of spectral post-processed fields. - FPGPNORM: compute and print norms of grid-point post-processed fields.